tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 |  9  | App Data --------->| 4/4 -> 4/4  |   4   | 4/4 -> 4/4  |
 +-----+--------------------+-------------+-------+-------------+
 ~~~

-Due to the possibility of an `ExtendedKeyUpdate(new_key_update)` message being
-lost and thereby preventing the sender of that message from updating its keying
-material, receivers MUST retain the pre-update keying material until receipt
-and successful decryption of a message using the new keys.

-Due to loss and/or reordering, DTLS 1.3 peers MAY receive a record with an
-older epoch than the current one.
-They SHOULD attempt to process such records
-for that epoch but MAY opt to discard such out-of-epoch records.

 # Updating Traffic Secrets {#key_update}